 Greater Cincinnati Foundation (GCF)

-Grants to Kentucky, Indiana, and Ohio K-12 schools in eligible counties for educational programs, equipment, and support during the Coronavirus (COVID-19) crisis.
-Funding is intended to assist with innovative events and projects that enhance schooltime and after-school programming.
-Funds will also support programs and the provision of equipment and devices designed to address learning loss resulting from the pandemic.
-Requests will be accepted from eligible schools in Butler, Clermont, Hamilton, and Warren Counties in Ohio; Boone, Campbell, and Kenton Counties in Kentucky; and Dearborn County in Indiana.
+Grants of up to $1,000 to Kentucky, Indiana, and Ohio K-12 schools in eligible counties for educational events and projects.
+Funding may be requested for in-person or virtual programming.
+Eligible proposals include classroom programs, after-school programs, and service-learning projects.
+Applications will be accepted from schools in Butler, Clermont, Hamilton, and Warren Counties in Ohio; Boone, Campbell, and Kenton Counties in Kentucky; and Dearborn County in Indiana.

 Preference will be given to projects that:

 Projects or events must take place during the 2021-2022 school year.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Apply Online: https://www.grantinterface.com/Home/Logon?urlkey=gcfdn